SAGE-Lab/SpecPro/README.md

 # snl2fl

 ## Introduction
-   This project started the 01/09/2015. snl2fl stands for Structured Natural Language To Formal Language, and it is a transalator from a structured language (Patterns [1][2][3]) to man formal languages, such as LTL (Linear Temporal Logic).
+   **snl2fl** stands for Structured Natural Language To Formal Language.
+   It is a transalator from a structured language (Patterns [1][2][3]) to many formal languages, such as LTL (Linear Temporal Logic).

+   It is used to formally verify the consistency of a set of requirements written in a human readable format.

 ## How to compile
    ### COMMAND LINE

     javac -classpath .:src/:lib/*:resources/ src/snl2fl/Main.java -d bin/

-   # ECLIPSE

 ## How to run
   There are many way to run snl2fl and they differ for the type of otuput provided.
   There are 4 output provided:

-  ### SMV with INVAR, generate a NuSMV problem with inequalities managed by INVAR
+  * SMV with INVAR, generate a NuSMV problem with inequalities managed by INVAR

-    java -classpath .:bin/:lib/*:resources/ snl2fl.Main <inputfile> <outputfile>
+        java -classpath .:bin/:lib/*:resources/ snl2fl.Main --nusmv <inputfile> <outputfile>

-  ### SMV without INVAR generate a NuSMV problem with inequalities written into LTLSPEC
+  * SMV without INVAR generate a NuSMV problem with inequalities written into LTLSPEC

-    java -classpath .:bin/:lib/*:resources/ snl2fl.Main <inputfile> <outputfile> -noinvar
+        java -classpath .:bin/:lib/*:resources/ snl2fl.Main --nusmv --noinvar <inputfile> <outputfile>

-  ### PANDA output, it writes the formula as a LTL, used by PANDA tool
+  * PANDA output, it writes the formula as a LTL, used by PANDA tool

-    java -classpath .:bin/:lib/*:resources/ snl2fl.Main <inputfile> <outputfile> -panda
+        java -classpath .:bin/:lib/*:resources/ snl2fl.Main --panda <inputfile> <outputfile>

-  ### AALTA output, it writes the formula as a LTL, used by AALTA tool
+  * AALTA output, it writes the formula as a LTL, used by AALTA tool (add --negated option if you want the negated formula)

-    java -classpath .:bin/:lib/*:resources/ snl2fl.Main <inputfile> <outputfile> -aalta
+        java -classpath .:bin/:lib/*:resources/ snl2fl.Main --aalta <inputfile> <outputfile>

 ## Build the grammars